-Fumihiko Maki studied with Kenzo Tange at the University of Tokyo where he received his Bachelor of Architecture degree in 1952.
+Fumihiko Maki studied with Kenzo Tange in the University of Tokyo, where he received his Bachelor of Architecture degree in 1952.
 He received the Pritzker Prize for his work in 1993.

 He has maintained a consistent interest in new technology as part of his design language, quite often taking advantage of modular systems in construction and fuses the cultures of east and west.

 Atsushi Kitagawara’s concepts and methods draw on fields including poetry, music and contemporary arts.
 He has won a number of awards, including the Architectural Institute of Japan Award in 2002, the first prize in the Innovative Architecture International Award (Italy) in 2006.